-The Board reviews and makes recommendations to the court regarding individuals who are under public guardianship by the Department of Social Services or the Department of Aging as to whether or not the guardianship should be continued, modified or terminated.
+The Board reviews and makes recommendations to the court regarding individuals who are under public guardianship by the Department of Social Services or the Division of Senior Services as to whether or not the guardianship should be continued, modified or terminated.

 The Board assists the plumbing inspector in the promulgation and enforcement of the plumbing code and recommends changes in the plumbing code; reviews the credentials and licenses issued by the plumbing inspector to all persons licensed by the state board of commissioners of practical plumbing as state master or journeymen plumbers or county licensed master or journeymen plumbers; and sits as a board of arbitration with respect to any disputes that may arise involving an interpretation of the plumbing code or of the rules and regulations promulgated hereunder.